-Where, after appeal has been filed and before decision by the Board of Appeals, an applicant withdraws his appeal after the period for response to the final rejection has expired, the application is to be considered abandoned as of the date on which the appeal was withdrawn unless there are allowed claims in the such letter.
+Where, after appeal has been filed and before decision by the Board of Appeals, an applicant withdraws his appeal after the period for response to the final rejection has expired, the application is to be considered abandoned as of the date on which the appeal was withdrawn unless there are allowed claims in the case.

-Where a letter abandoning the application is filed in accordance with Rule 138, the effective date of abandonment is the date of filing of
+Where a letter abandoning the application is filed in accordance with rule 138, the effective date of abandonment is the date of filing of such letter.

-If a brief has been filed within the time permitted by Rule 192 (or any extension thereof) and an Answer mailed and applicant withdraws the appeal, the case is returned to the Examiner.
-If there are no allowed claims in the case, the Examiner writes a letter of abandonment.
+If a brief has been filed within the time permitted by rule 192 (or any extension thereof) and an answer mailed and applicant withdraws the appeal, the case is returned to the examiner.

-To avoid the rendering of decisions by the Board of Appeals in applications which have already been refiled as streamlined continuations, applicants should promptly inform the Clerk of the Board in writing as soon as they have positively decided to refile or to abandon an application containing an appeal awaiting a decision.
+To avoid the rendering of decisions by the Board of Appeals in applications which have already been refiled as continuations, applicants should promptly inform the clerk of the Board in writing as soon as they have positively decided to refile or to abandon an application containing an appeal awaiting a decision.
 Failure to exercise appropriate diligence in this matter may result in the Board's refusing an otherwise proper request to vacate its decision.